EmergenceDeveloper/urgentcare-dental/content/blog/emergency-tooth-extraction-costs-uk.md

 ### NHS Pricing (When You Can Actually Get It)

-NHS dental charges follow a structured band system that looks straightforward on paper — if you can actually access it.
-The challenge isn't NHS pricing — **it's NHS access**.
+NHS dental charges follow a structured band system that looks straightforward on paper - if you can actually access it.
+The challenge isn't NHS pricing: **it's NHS access**.
 Current data shows [97% of new patients cannot access NHS dental care](https://www.bda.org/media-centre/dentists-97-of-new-patients-unable-to-access-nhs-care/).
 Across the UK, over 90% of practices are refusing new NHS adult patients, with waiting lists extending up to 2 years in the few practices who do accept very small numbers of new NHS patients.

 For most people, this means you're only likely to be able to access NHS dentistry if you are already an existing NHS patient at your local dental practice.
 Under the NHS (as of April 2025's new prices), emergency dental treatment costs £27.40 for immediate pain relief and temporary measures, while tooth extractions fall under Band 2 treatment at £75.30, which includes examination, X-rays, and the extraction procedure all together.
 Complex surgical extractions requiring specialist techniques fall under Band 3 at £326.70.